the-riptide/laravel-dynamic-dashboard/readme.md

     }
 </code>

 If you do this, then the package will look for a function called get[your field].
 In this case, it would look for getShow.
 The model associated with that field will be passed in as a parameter.
 You should return whatever you would like to show on the dashboard as a result of that value.
+You can access the value by calling the name of the field (in this case $post->show).

 ### Routes